 - Mara or Mare, a female demon who causes nightmares (Scandinavia)

 - A witch or hag “riding” a man as he sleeps (medieval England)

 - A mohini (female demon) “riding” a sleeping man (India)

-Occasionally a paralysis experience may be accompanied by a strange but not unpleasant sensation of powerful energy flowing through your body or your brain.
-These occurrences are not malevolent but are caused by benevolent “healing angels” re-balancing your subtle bodies (probably at the request of your meta-conscious).
+Occasionally a paralysis experience may be accompanied by a strange but not unpleasant sensation of powerful energy flowing through the body or brain.
+These occurrences are not malevolent but are caused by benevolent “healing angels” re-balancing our subtle bodies, probably at the request of our guardian angel or meta-conscious.